ignithor/ARP_assignments/README.md

 - drone_parameters.json

 #### wrappers

 The `wrappers.c` file provides custom wrapper functions for system calls, enhancing them with detailed error handling and logging.
 These functions ensure robust error reporting and graceful program termination in case of failures.
-In all of the functions above, if an error occurs, the message should be added to the log file.
+In all of the functions, if an error occurs, the message is added to the log file.
+The function name are the same as the classical system call function but with an initial capital letter.

 #### utility

-The `utility.c` file provides various utility functions, such as reading configuration parameters from a JSON file and tokenizing strings.
+The `utility.c` file provides various utility functions, such as reading configuration parameters from a JSON file, tokenizing strings, a max function...
 These functions support the main program by handling common tasks and simplifying code reuse.

 #### constant

 The `constants.h` file defines essential constants and macros used throughout the project, such as file paths, simulation dimensions, and limits for various parameters.
-It centralizes configuration values, ensuring consistency and ease of maintenance across the codebase.

 #### droneDataStructs

 The `droneDataStructs.h` file defines key data structures of force, pos, and velocity, used to represent the drone's physical properties.
-These structures facilitate the organization and manipulation of the drone's state within the simulation.

 #### drone_parameters.json

 The `drone_parameters.json` file provides configuration settings for the drone simulation, including parameters for the drone's physical properties and input controls.
-It allows for easy adjustment and tuning of simulation behavior through a structured JSON format.
+It allows for easy adjustment and tuning of simulation behavior through a structured JSON format DURING THE SIMULATION.
+So we don't have to recompile to change a parameter unlike the constants in `constant.h`.